botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/control-flow-2.md

 {{ end }}
 ```

-Although this version works, we have sacrificed readability.
-To retain the indentation in our source code while
+Although this version works, we have sacrificed readability in the process.
+To retain the indentation in our source code
-simultaneously avoiding unwanted whitespace in our output, we can use _trim markers_.
+while simultaneously avoiding unwanted whitespace in our output, we can use _trim markers_.

 ```yag
 {{ range $snacks }}